jkod/nativescript-tailwind-angular-starter/README.md

 This repo is a small starting point for building a native iOS and Android with Tailwind CSS, [NativeScript](https://nativescript.com/), and [Angular](https://angular.com/).

-The app is very much inspired by the [Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://dev.to/ionic/build-mobile-apps-with-tailwind-css-next-js-ionic-framework-and-capacitor-3kij) and attempts to recreate some of the expericence.
+The app is very much inspired by the [Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://dev.to/ionic/build-mobile-apps-with-tailwind-css-next-js-ionic-framework-and-capacitor-3kij) and attempts to recreate some of the experience.

 The app currently has the following features: